 Prior to receiving her law degree, Linda obtained a BS in psychology and completed postgraduate studies in clinical psychology.
-She is the founder and president of Nick’s Network of Hope, a 501(c)(3) nonprofit charity that provides resources, education, and support about life challenges with an emphasis on mental health awareness and suicide prevention, as well as grief and loss.
+She is the founder and president of Nick’s Network of Hope, a 501(c)(3) nonprofit suicide prevention and grief support charity that provides resources, education, and support about life challenges.

 Please follow Nick’s Network of Hope on Facebook and connect with Linda Pacha on LinkedIn.

 HELP FOR PEOPLE STRUGGLING IN LIFE OR THOSE GRIEVING AFTER SUICIDE—AND ANYONE WANTING TO HELP THEM

 Why one book for both suicide prevention and grief after suicide?
 Because these issues overlap.
 Often, what stops a person from completing the act is understanding the grief their loved ones and friends would experience.
 Likewise, many times those grieving in the aftermath of suicide feel like they can’t go on, or don’t realize that other family members may feel at risk.
 This book is informational while still being warm and uplifting.
 It offers help and hope for a better future, whether you are struggling with life or grieving after a tragic loss.

 Linda Pacha is a suicide loss survivor who lost her son, Nick, to suicide.
 She is an attorney with a psychology background.
 Her undergraduate and postgraduate studies were in psychology and clinical psychology, respectively.
 Linda public speaks about suicide prevention and the grief process through the charity she founded, Nick’s Network of Hope (nicksnetworkofhope.org).
 She’s a mom who has been through the worst, holding nothing back to help others in pain.

 All Book Sale Net Proceeds Go Toward Suicide Prevention through Nick’s Network of Hope, a Nonprofit